-In 2022, the Company entered into non-deliverable forward (NDF) contracts with counterparty banks to manage foreign currency risks associated with ARI's US Dollar commitments for the completion of its renewable projects.
-The notional amount of these contracts amounted to \$109.1 million (\$6.69 billion).
-The Company designated these NDF contracts as a cash flow hedge.
+In 2022, the Group entered into non-deliverable forward (NDF) contracts with counterparty banks to manage foreign currency risks associated with US Dollar commitments for the completion of its renewable projects.
+The Group designated these NDF contracts as a cash flow hedge.
+In 2024, these NDF contracts matured and settled.